UniversalDataTool/udt-format/interfaces/composite.md

   },
   "examples": [
     {
-      /* ... same information as taskData ... */
+      /* ... same information as samples ... */

       // Expected output
       "output": {
         // Each key is a fieldName, the output is the output from that interface